-For a healthy heart, lungs and muscles, you need to do regular aerobic exercise, and this will improve your fitness levels.
+For a healthy heart, lungs and muscles, it’s important to take part in regular aerobic exercise.
+This will also improve your fitness levels.
 Combine aerobic exercise with a balanced diet and you’ll be on the right track to maintaining a healthy weight too.

 There are lots of types of aerobic exercise out there so you can choose one that suits you.
 Swimming, athletics, cycling and football are among the most popular sports in the UK and these are all excellent forms of aerobic exercise.
-If you fancy trying out any of these, see the Resources section to find out how to get involved.
+If you fancy trying out any of these, take a look at our Other helpful websites section below to find out how to get involved.

 Here are some examples of aerobic exercise and the benefits of each.